GitCoder052023/Trenvo/README.md

 ## 📖 About

-**Wardrobe** is an elegant and luxurious e-commerce web application providing a seamless online shopping experience.
+**Trenvo** is an elegant and luxurious e-commerce web application providing a seamless online shopping experience.
 The project is currently **under heavy development**, and many features are yet to be implemented.

 > **Note:** This README is primarily for developers contributing to this project.